Phd Thesis subject

 However, the existing ORAM schemes are limited in terms of complexity and are therefore not practical for application in real-world storage providers.

-This work is supported and funded by
+This work was supported and funded by